[ Download CV ]

 B.S., Physics, University of North Carolina

 My current physical-climate research is focused on bridging the study of weather and climate.
 With my graduate student Soner Yorgun we are investigating how the dynamical core impacts topographic precipitation.
 We are investigating specific features, viewing them as objects, and whether they are represented in the same way in different model configurations and observations.
-I also am co-advisor with Derek Posselt of Erika Roesler, who is studying low level Arctic clouds and their sensitivity to environmental parameters.
-Erika does her research at Sandia National Laboratory.
+I was also co-advisor with Derek Posselt of Erika Roesler, who studied low-level Arctic clouds and their sensitivity to environmental parameters.
+Erika currently has a postdoc at Sandia National Laboratory.

-My student Evan Oswald is investigating trends in extreme heat events using quality controlled station observations.
-This work is being extended to gridded datasets used in climate-model downscaling.
-Our goal is to evaluate how well these gridded datasets represent historical trends and help to describe the uncertainty associated with projections of extreme heat in the future.
-This research is funded by Michigan's Regional Integrated Sciences and Assessments Center.
+My student Evan Oswald investigated trends in extreme heat events using quality controlled station observations.
+This work was extended to gridded datasets used in climate-model downscaling.
+Our goal was to evaluate how well these gridded datasets represent historical trends and help to describe the uncertainty associated with projections of extreme heat in the future.
+This research was funded by Michigan's Regional Integrated Sciences and Assessments Center.
+Evan is now a PACE Postdoctoral Fellow at the University of Vermont.

-Recently graduated students are Jared Whitehead and Laura Briley.
+My other graduated students include Jared Whitehead and Laura Briley.
 Jared studied subgrid mixing in the set of dynamical cores supported by the Community Atmosphere Model.
 He won an NSF Mathematical Sciences Postdoctoral Research Fellowship, and accepted a position at Los Alamos National Laboratory.
 This research continues with Christiane Jablonowski and James Kent.
+Jared is now on the faculty at Brigham Young University.

 I also work on projects that couple climate models and hydrological models and that study the governance of Earth-science communities.
 My main activity in the next year will be developing the National Climate Predictions and Projections Platform.